morphy80/Deluxe-Driving/README.md

 ## UX

-The user experiences is structured for both private and corporate entities.It is designed to address to prospects, existing customers but also a tool for the company to update the viewers with correct pricing and latest car selection.
+The user experiences is structured for both private and corporate entities.
+It is designed to address to prospects, existing customers but also a tool for the company to update the viewers with correct pricing and latest car selection.

 **User 1 - Corporate**
 Legal entities that are intrested in arranging team buildings, offer gift voucher or rent the car for an important meeting.